Grant Rok Access to Private Docker Registry¶

 Option 2: Grant Rok Access to Private Docker Registry Manually¶

-If you want to grant Rok access to the arikto-deploy
+If you want to grant Rok access to the arikto-deploy container registry

 manually, follow the instructions below.